gentoo-mirror/SarahMiaOverlay/README.md

 Once above is done you can select your theme in Budgie Desktop Settings under the Style category.
 For Gnome based apps they should pickup the theme automacally assuming ~/.config/gtk-4.0 is properly setup.

+### 3) How do I add icons and/or cursor themes?

+Like with the other themes mentioned in the point (#2) above, the icons/cursors theme directory can be placed inside ~/.icons (yes cursors as well).
+If the directory does not exist please create it.

+Once that is done you can select your icons and cursor themes in Budgie Desktop Settings under the Style category.

-### 2) I receive a message of missing useflag of vala for app-i18n/ibus vala
+### 4) I receive a message of missing useflag of vala for app-i18n/ibus vala

 Please add the `vala` useflag for app-i18n/ibus to your /etc/portage/package.use.
 You can run the following command:

 	echo 'app-i18n/ibus vala' > /etc/portage/package.use/budgie-desktop-ibus-vala

-### 3) How to unmask packages for the very latest released versions
+### 5) How to unmask packages for the latest released versions

 You can run the following command to automatically install new versions upon their release;